 (2) intensively interacting with each other through various feedback

 The streams of thoughts and feelings, expectations and hope,

 intentions and aspirations, expressed in verbal or non-verbal ways, are

 involved in the dynamics of human communication.
 Instead of the sucking

 force of a maelstrom or a tornado, the self-organising force of

 We call the meanings emerging from the vortex of communication living

-They are unknown before the act of their emergence.
-They are
+meanings.
+They are unknown before the act of their

 One can find many examples of so called 'trivial communication',

-as any 'borrowed'-from-outside viewpoint and argument, intends to
+stereotype, as well as any 'borrowed'-from-outside viewpoint and

 The vortices in communication cannot be formed by meanings already known to the communicators.
 The already known meanings bring forth either a passive 'groupthink' (manifested in the former East-European communist societies) or exhaustive competition (manifested in the present Western democracies).